Is a required and state mandated program that serves as an

 training, Project Adventure and Fitness Training.

-Attire: Every student is expected to attend classes in clothing
+Attire: Every student is expected to attend classes in

 Grading: The unit grade is based on the following criteria: skill,

 knowledge, personal relations, participation, and attendance.
 A failing

 grade is given for excessive absence or lack of participation.
 All

 failures must be made up prior to graduation.